-- Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
-If an application is incomplete, the application will not move forward in the rating and ranking process.
+- To access the NOFO Invitation Code, applicants must review the SAMIS Access Guide - Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
+If an application is incomplete, the application will be scored accordingly.

-NEW PROJECT APPLICANTS must submit one (1) project application package for each project to be considered for funding.

-Step 3: Once project applications are rated and ranked by the NCG Review Committee, HSCA has recommended updates and returned their applications via eSnaps.
-PROJECT APPLICANTS will update and submit their project applications directly to HUD by the local deadline.
+NEW PROJECT APPLICANTS must submit one (1) application package for each project to be considered for funding.
+Step 3: Once project applications are rated and ranked by the NCG Review Committee and HSCA has recommended updates and returned their applications via eSnaps, PROJECT APPLICANTS will update and submit their project applications directly to HUD by the local deadline.
 See CoC Program Competition Local Project Application Timeline in SECTION II, SCHEDULE OF EVENTS of this NOFO.